Manifolds with kinks and the asymptotic behavior of the graph Laplacian operator with Gaussian kernel: Manifolds with kinks

 We are now in a position to introduce our definition of topological manifold with kinks.

-\begin{definition} Let $M$ be a topological manifold with kinks with maximal atlas A $d$-dimensional atlas with kinks on $M$ is a collection $\{(U_i, \phi_i)\}_{i \in \mathcal{I}}$ of interior or border charts such that $X=\cup_{i \in \mathcal{I}}U_i$.
+\begin{definition} Let $M$ be a paracompact Hausdorff topological space.
+A $d$-dimensional atlas with kinks on $M$ is a collection $\{(U_i, \phi_i)\}_{i \in \mathcal{I}}$ of $d$-dimensional interior or border charts such that $X=\cup_{i \in \mathcal{I}}U_i$.
 Such an atlas is called maximal if it is not a proper subcollection of any other atlas.
 If $M$ admits a maximal $d$-dimensional atlas with kinks, then we say that $M$ is a $d$-dimensional topological manifold with kinks. \end{definition}

-\nd The next proposition shows that from a topological point of view, there is no difference between a manifold with kinks and a manifold with boundary, just like there is no topological difference between a manifold with corners and a manifold with boundary.
+The next proposition shows that, from a topological point of view, there is no difference between a manifold with kinks and a manifold with boundary, just like there is no topological difference between a manifold with corners and a manifold with boundary.
 The proof is an immediate consequence of Proposition \ref{Small ball near the border are homeomorphic} which implies that the codomain of border charts are all locally homeomorphic.

 \begin{proposition} Any $d$-dimensional topological manifold with kinks $M$ is locally homeomorphic to a $d$-dimensional topological manifold with boundary. \end{proposition}